buihdk/ToDoApp/README.md

 Submitted by: **Khoa Bui**

-Time spent: 30 hours spent in total
+Time spent: About 30 hours spent in total

 ## User Stories